-Monterey Audubon’s Fall 2018 Sanderling features an inspirational profile of John Muir Laws, legendary California illustrator and Naturalist, as well as a conservation advocacy update from the President.
-Local Chapter members will also receive this issue as a hard copy in the mail.
+The Fall 2018 Sanderling features a profile of John Muir Laws, legendary California illustrator and naturalist, as well as a conservation advocacy update from the President.
+Local chapter members will also receive this issue as a hard copy in the mail.

 The Summer 2018 issue features a deep dive into the conservation challenges around one of California's most endangered birds, the tricolored blackbird.

 Our Spring 2018 issue is Sanderling Editor Michael Montgomery's debut publication for Monterey Audubon.
 It features a provoking story about the perils of field "playback," as well as an interesting look into the impacts of microclimate on the behavior of California condors.